 Eggs can be used to make amazing egg salads.
 The yolk hardens when it is boiled, making it easier to smash and incorporate to make egg salads.
 Add a bit of veggie and a dash of mayonnaise, or any sauce to your liking, and Voila!
 You have an amazing filling of a sandwich right here.

 Good for your heart

-Hard boiled eggs are extremely good for your heart.
+Boiled eggs are extremely good for your heart.
 This small bit of food contains so many good fats and cholesterol that it is recommended by dieticians to those whose cholesterol runs low.

-Regulation of Insulin in blood
+Regulation of Insulin in the blood

 This small package of energy also helps in the regulation of insulin in the blood, so helps in preventing chronic diseases like Diabetes!